KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Summary
 Even though the U.S. still has the largest percentage of United Methodist members, this number is steadily decreasing.
 Meanwhile, Africa, a continent with a population of 1+ billion, at this rate of growth, will have twice as many United Methodist members as the U.S. by 2020.
 Growth in the Phillipines is big percentage-wise though considerably smaller in number than that of Africa.
 Membership in Europe and Euroasia is declining, but already small.

-Of course, the United Methodist Church seeks to minister to all of its members and potential members worldwide.
-A timely opportunity exists to use technology to appeal to potential members in places where membership is on the decline, and to help grow membership in places where it is rapidly increasing.
+A successful global United Methodist Church will change with the times to minister to all of its members and potential members worldwide.
+A opportunity exists to use technology to appeal to potential members in places where membership is on the decline, and to help grow membership in places where it is rapidly increasing.

 # How Should the Church Reach Them?
 How the church should reach them can be analyzed by studying three theories that originated from some of the best minds in tech: